ESPN denies it quit head injuries documentary over NFL ties

 Two ESPN reporters had contributed work to the documentary, called "Frontline's League of Denial: The NFL's Concussion Crisis."
 The network had originally agreed to let the production use its name and logos in a co-branding arrangement with "Frontline."

-ESPN spokesman Chris LaPlaca said the network ended its association with "Frontline" because it did not have editorial control over what appeared on the series.
+ESPN spokesman Chris LaPlaca said the decision by Skipper to end the relationship "was not a result of concerns about our separate business relationship with the NFL."
+The network pulled out of the partnership because it did not have editorial control over what appeared on the series, he said.

 ESPN, a major driver of Disney's profit, broadcasts the NFL's "Monday Night Football," one of the highest-rated programs on television, under a multi-billion dollar deal with the league.